NDMA Home Page

 Philosophy of Organizational Engineering

 Great leaders don't just drive strategies and deliver results.
-They leave the legacy of fundamentally well-designed organizations that perform brilliantly long after they're gone.
+They leave the legacy of fundamentally well-designed organizations that perform brilliantly long after they've moved on.

 Those high-performing organizations are efficient, reliable, safe, strategically aligned, customer focused, innovative, and infinitely scalable.
 They earn the position of supplier of choice to their customers (internal and external), and employer of choice because they attract, inspire, leverage, and retain great talent.